-THR sets the threshold for the main keys (K1 through K7) and the octave rollers.
+THR sets the threshold for the keys and the octave rollers.
 When all keys and rollers are untouched, the SNS dots should all be to the right of the THR line.
 Keys touched one at a time, one of the dots should go left of the THR line.
 This both verifies connectivity and correctly set THR level.